- Equal employment opportunity (EEO) compliance laws forbid discriminating against employees and job applicants based on protected characteristics.

 - This guide is for business owners who want to learn more about EEO and ensure their compliance.

-What is equal employment opportunity (EEO)?
+What are equal employment opportunity (EEO) laws?

 What does it mean to be EEO compliant?